Mussenden Temple and Downhill Demesne

 Driving to Mussenden Temple

 The Downhill Demesne and Mussenden Temple are located 1 mile west of Castlerock and 5 miles west of Coleraine on the Coleraine to Downhill coast road.
-Visitors can park for free in the designated car park.
+Drivers should enter via the Lion’s Gate to access the main car park, where visitors can park for free in the designated area.

 Train to Mussenden Temple and Downhill Demesne